Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - **AzureDataLakeLinkedService**: This is the Linked service for the Azure Data Lake Store.

-  -   Open the file ***Scripts\Azure Data Factory\Linked Services\AzureDataLakeLinkedService.json***.
+  -   Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Linked Services\AzureDataLakeLinkedService.json***.
 Replace the following items with Azure Data Lake Store information you recorded in step 2.
     - dataLakeStoreUri : "https://\<Replace-with-DataLakeStore-Name-noted-in-step-2>.azuredatalakestore.net/webhdfs/v1"
   -   sessionId and authorization will be updated automatically once you authorize this linked service
   -   Go back to ***Author and deploy*** in the data factory on ***portal.azure.com.***